Hikari9/comfortable-swipe/README.md

 ## Bug Reports
+Search in [Issues](https://github.com/Hikari9/comfortable-swipe/issues?utf8=%E2%9C%93&q=is%3Aissue) if the problem has already been solved.

-Create an issue [here](https://github.com/Hikari9/comfortable-swipe/issues/new) to report a bug.
+Otherwise, [create a new issue](https://github.com/Hikari9/comfortable-swipe/issues/new) to report your bug.

 Please include the output of the following: